moonbitlang/moonbit-course/course10/course_en.md

 - Closure: the combination of a function bundled together with references to its surrounding state (the lexical environment).
 - Surrounding State of Closure:
-  - Lexical Environment:  Refer to the program structure, and determined at code definition.
+  - Lexical Environment:  Refer to the program structure, and is determined at code definition.
   ```moonbit
   fn init {
     let mut i = 2